-Supplemental information regarding credit quality and identification of the Company's loan portfolio based on regulatory classification is provided in the exhibits at the end of this press release.
+Supplemental information regarding credit quality and identification of the Company's loan portfolio based on regulatory classification is provided in loan tables in the section titled Loans by Regulatory Classification included in this Form 10Q.
 The regulatory classification of loans is based primarily on collateral type while the Company's loan segments presented herein are based on the purpose of the loan.